TheStig294/100-more-randomats-pack-1/README.md

 Fixed lua error if bodies were removed before they were removed by this randomat.\
 Originally made by [Owningle](https://steamcommunity.com/sharedfiles/filedetails/?id=2214440295)

-## Crowbars Only

-Can only use, or be damaged by, a buffed crowbar.\
-NOTE: This randomat is disabled by default as it's a bit too difficult for the traitors to win.\
-\
-_ttt_randomat_crowbarsonly_ - Default: 0 - Whether this randomat is enabled

 ## Dead men tell no lies

 When someone dies, everyone is told what their role was\